wp-plugins/video-youtube-lightbox/readme.txt

 = 1.0.1 =
 *Release Date - 08th April, 2015*

-* Modification of some styles css, adding margin and max width to the image
+* Modification of some css styles, adding margin and max width to the image

+= 1.1 =
+*Release Date - 09th April, 2015*

+* When closing the lightbox return the user to their previous position on the page
+* Add arrows back and forward navigation in the lightbox